noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 - in the searchbar at top, you can enter a wallet address, transaction id, etc
   - using the transaction ID returns a bunch of stuff, espcially important is the details section & total confirmations
 - recent blocks: the latest blocks to make it on the chain
-  - height: always increases by one
+  - height: always increases by one, indicates the number of blocks between this one and the genesis block (has a height of 0)
   - age: the order each block was created
   - transations: total transactions in the block
   - size: dependent on the total transactions